Kashmir Great Lakes

 How many kilometres is the Kashmir Great Lakes (KGL) trek?

-Total distance is 75 kilometres in 6 days.
+The total distance is 75 kilometres in 6 days.

-How many kilometres do you trek everyday?
+How many kilometres do you trek every day?

 You trek approximately 12 to 14 kilometres every day.